craigmdennis/adobe-xd-fit-to-parent/README.md

-# adobe-xd-fit-to-parent
+# Fit to Artboard for Adobe XD
-Resize an object to match the size of the parent.
+Adds menu items for resizing objects to match the bounds of their parent group or artboard.

+1. Search for and install "Fit to Parent" in Adobe XD plugins directory.
+2. Set keyboard shortcuts.